scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 """""""

-This example illustrates the interface we have created for the algorithm developer.
-It provides an example of algorithm implementation.
+This example illustrates the interface we have created for the algorithm developer and provides an example of algorithm implementation.
 After implementation, this algorithm can receive crowdsourcing responses through the web interface.